A COMPLETE BEGINNERS GUIDE TO RUNNING

 THE BENEFITS OF RUNNING

-When you run your body releases chemicals called endorphins.
-These chemicals interact with receptors in your brain reducing your perception of pain as well as giving you that euphoric feeling known as a “runner’s high”.
+When you run, your body releases chemicals called endorphins.
+These natural chemicals interact with receptors in your brain, which helps reduce your perception of pain.
+This process is also responsible for the euphoric feeling many runners experience, commonly known as a “runner’s high.”

 LOSE WEIGHT